vitamin-c-foods

 Kiwifruit is native to central and eastern China.
 Kiwifruit is high in vitamin C content.

-One cup, sliced (180 grams) has 118 calories and contains 166.9 mg vitamin C (185%DV).
+One cup, sliced (180 grams) has 118 calories and contains 166.9 mg of vitamin C (185%DV).
 [Ref 14].

 Another study in 14 men with vitamin C deficiency found that eating two kiwis daily for four weeks increased white blood cell activity by 20%.
 Blood levels of vitamin C normalized after just one week, having increased by 304% [ Ref 16].